 The final prospectus was filed on August 3, 2007 for a public offering of 13,375,000 units at a price of \$3.45 per unit for gross proceeds of \$46,143,750.
-The Offering is expected to close on August 9, 2007.
-The underwriters have been granted an over-allotment option to acquire up to an additional 2,006,250 units at a price of \$3.45 per unit for a period of 30 days from closing.
-In connection with the Offering, the underwriters will receive a fee of \$1,868,625 (assuming no exercise of the over-allotment option).
-The REIT intends to commence monthly cash distributions to unitholders following completion of the Offering with the first cash distribution for the month of August 2007 in an amount of \$0.02587 per unit expected to be paid on or about September 17, 2007 to unitholders of record on August 31, 2007, representing an annualized distribution of \$0.3104 per unit.
-Distributions will be paid on or about the 15th day following the end of each monthly distribution period.
+The Offering closed on August 9, 2007.
+The underwriters were granted an over-allotment option to acquire up to an additional 2,006,250 units at a price of \$3.45 per unit for a period of 30 days from closing.
+The underwriters exercised their over-allotment option on September 5, 2007 to purchase an additional 1,370,912 units, for additional gross proceeds of \$4,729,646.
+Including the over-allotment, the total gross proceeds of the Offering were \$50,873,396.
+In connection with the Offering, the underwriters received a fee of \$2,152,404 (including the exercise of the over-allotment option).

+The REIT commenced monthly cash distributions to unitholders following completion of the Offering with the first cash distribution for the month of August 2007 in an amount of \$0.02587 per unit which was paid on September 17, 2007 to unitholders of record on August 31, 2007, representing an annualized distribution of \$0.3104 per unit.
+Distributions are paid on or about the 15th day following the end of each monthly distribution period.

-The proceeds of the Offering are intended to be used to acquire Cornwall Square, to reduce outstanding indebtedness on the REIT's Bridge Facilities (following to a 30-day notice period) and for general working capital purposes.
-The REIT will use any proceeds from the exercise of the over-allotment option to further reduce outstanding indebtedness under the Bridge Facilities, to acquire additional properties that meet its acquisition criteria and/or for general working capital purposes.
+The proceeds of the Offering were used to acquire Cornwall Square, to reduce outstanding indebtedness on the REIT's Bridge Facilities and for general working capital purposes.
+The REIT used the proceeds from the exercise of the over-allotment option to further reduce outstanding indebtedness under the Bridge Facilities and for general working capital purposes.

 C.A.
-Bancorp Inc. has subscribed for 4,347,826 units under the Offering pursuant to their preemptive right.
+Bancorp Inc. subscribed for 4,347,826 units under the Offering pursuant to their pre-emptive right.

-Potential Western Portfolio Acquisition
+Western Portfolio

 On July 9, 2007, the REIT entered into an agreement to purchase a portfolio of triple net leased properties and development properties located primarily in Western Canada.
-The purchase price for the portfolio is approximately \$80 million before closing costs and is subject to customary closing adjustments.
+The purchase price for the portfolio was approximately \$80,000,000 before closing costs and was subject to customary closing adjustments.